nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/CODE_readme.md

 #### `pygame.display.update()` and `pygame.display.flip()

- The teacher on the tutorial says that they are the same, but they are not
+ The teacher on the tutorial says that they are the same, but they are not.

 - - In Pygame, both `pygame.display.update()` and `pygame.display.flip()` are **used** to **update** the contents of the display, **but** they have **different use cases and behaviors**.